-- What impact does all this have? - Where do you think you are heading as an action researcher? - Where do you want to be?
-Is it the same place? - What could you change to make it different? - What do you need to do to keep it on track?
+- What impact did all this have? - Where did you think you were heading educationally? - Was that were you wanted to go? - What could you change to make it different? - What did you need to do to keep it on track? - To what extent is your outcome the same as that of other people in your family or community?